-If you ask most people which movie the song Rock Around the Clock makes them think of, it will not likely be the movie of the same name made in 1956.
-In that movie, a lifeless and somewhat ridiculous plot acts as a frame story to showcase some rock-and-roll bands when that kind of music was becoming popular in the 1950s.
-Young people in their rebellious stage like to shock their elders, so naturally we have a scene in which Bill Haley and the Comets perform at a prestigious and very proper girls’ school, which scandalizes the matronly chaperones.
-The Comets wear suits and are clean-cut, singing songs without suggestive lyrics or hip movements, but no matter, because the beat alone is indecent.
-So the movie has it both ways, allowing teenagers to enjoy the fantasy of shocking their elders, while the real elders watching the movie in the theaters would be reassured that rock and roll was quite harmless.
+If you ask most people which movie the song “Rock Around the Clock” makes them think of, it will not likely be the movie of the same name made in 1956.
+In that movie, a lifeless, ridiculous plot acts as a frame story to showcase some rock-and-roll bands when that kind of music was becoming popular in the 1950s.
+Young people in their rebellious stage like to shock their elders, so naturally we have a scene in which Bill Haley and the Comets perform at a prestigious and very proper girls school, scandalizing the matronly chaperones.
+The Comets wear suits, singing songs without suggestive lyrics or hip movements, but no matter, because the beat alone is indecent.
+So the movie has it both ways, allowing teenagers to enjoy the fantasy of shocking their elders, while the real elders watching the movie in the theaters would be reassured that rock-and-roll was quite harmless.

 But there was another movie, made a year earlier, that most people associate with that classic number, and that was Blackboard Jungle.
 The movie begins with an exculpatory prologue.
-Such prologues were supposed to justify the depiction of immoral or degenerate behavior by the need to bring such matters to the attention of the public as a necessary first step remedy the problem.
+Such prologues were supposed to justify the depiction of immoral or degenerate behavior by the need to bring such matters to the attention of the public as a necessary first step to remedy the problem.
 These prologues were disingenuous, to say the least, about as convincing as a statement expressing concern about the prevalence of pornography in our society and the need to make the public aware of the harm that it is doing, and then using that statement as a prologue to Behind the Green Door (1972).
 These prologues disappeared after the Production Code was replaced by the ratings system in the late 1960s.

-They are to be distinguished from the ex post facto prologues that now appear before the presentation of movies that never had them when first presented to the public.
+They are to be distinguished from the ex post facto prologues that now appear before the presentation of movies that never had them when first seen by the public.
 The first one I recall seeing was for The Godfather Saga, which aired on television in 1977.
-NBC added a prologue saying something to the effect that not all Italian-Americans are a bunch of gangsters.
-These prologues are not always in the form of the written word, but sometimes take the form of a discussion providing the proper social context and the obligatory denouncement of the attitudes and values embodied in these films.
+NBC added a prologue saying something to the effect that not all Italian-Americans were a bunch of gangsters.
+These prologues are not always in the form of the written word, but sometimes take the form of a discussion providing the proper social context and obligatory denouncement of the attitudes and values embodied in these films.
 TCM did this for The Birth of a Nation (1915) about twenty years ago.
 Notably, HBO recently chose to do this for Gone With the Wind (1939).
 This was brought about by an opinion piece penned by John Ridley, who wrote the screenplay for 12 Years a Slave (2013).
 He felt it would be unseemly to allow people to watch an unvarnished presentation of Gone With the Wind when they should be watching his 12 Years a Slave for their enlightenment and moral improvement.
 But you can’t talk people out of enjoying a great movie.
 Ridley’s movie may have truth on its side, but people will still be watching Gone With the Wind long after 12 Years a Slave has been forgotten.

 The prologue of Blackboard Jungle justifies the movie we are about to see by deploring the scourge of juvenile delinquency and by the need to make us aware of its existence.
-But while the words on the screen are somber and serious, what we hear is an exciting drum solo.
+But while the words on the screen are somber and serious, what we hear while reading them is an exciting drum solo.
 And as noted above in discussing the movie Rock Around the Clock, just that rock-and-roll beat alone was enough to worry the chaperones at a high school dance.
 The animal rhythm induces movement in our bodies, making us want to get out of our chairs and dance, just as teenagers did in the aisles when this movie first came out.
 Before the prologue has even finished, juvenile delinquency has been glamorized.

 Then the movie proper begins and so does the song.
 It fades out a little with the end of the credits.
 We see Richard Dadier (Glenn Ford), who has just gotten off a bus.
 In the background, we see children in bathing suits playing in the water issuing from a fire hydrant that has been opened.
 One child, in a bathing suit, who seems to be about six years old, sees his mother and runs toward her.
 She is angry.
 “Come here!
-What’s the matter?” she says as she grabs him while shaking her other hand, upturned, hand at him.
+What’s the matter?” she says as she grabs him while shaking her other upturned hand at him.
 “You wanna be a bum?
 Come here!”

 In fact, it is Dadier who is marked as effeminate, when Artie West (Vic Morrow) whistles at him as one would at a pretty girl.
-That fact his name is presumably French, being pronounced \da-dē-ā\, doesn’t help, for it feeds into the prejudice, often seen in the movies, that anyone who is French cannot be a real man.
-Even to be able to pronounce French words correctly is enough to create suspicion.
+The fact his name is presumably French, being pronounced \dah-dē-ā\, doesn’t help, for it feeds into the prejudice, often seen in the movies, that anyone who is French cannot be a real man.
+Even to be able to pronounce French words correctly is enough to create suspicion about someone’s manhood.
 That is why John Wayne’s characters might be able to speak Spanish or the Comanche language fluently, but he always made a point of mispronouncing any word or name that was French.
-It also doesn’t help that his name sounds like the slang expression “Daddy-O,” which makes his the butt of much humor later on.
+It also doesn’t help that Dadier’s name sounds like the slang expression “Daddy-O,” which makes him the butt of much humor later on.

-Dadier is nervous and unsure of himself while being interviewed by Principal Warneke (John Hoyt), who notes that Dadier went to college at a “girl’s school,” which is another hint at his effeminate appearance and manner.
+Dadier is nervous and unsure of himself while being interviewed by Principal Warneke, who notes that Dadier went to college at a “girls school,” which is another hint at his effeminate appearance and manner.
 Dadier explains that exceptions were made for veterans after the war, his having served in the Navy.
 It might be thought that Dadier’s masculinity is being redeemed somewhat by the fact that he fought in World War II, but if this were the point, the script would have had him say he was in the Army or the Marines.
 Instead, there is an association of homosexuality with the Navy, so his service in that branch does nothing to counteract the suggestions of effeminacy.
 Of course, Dadier is played by Glenn Ford, so we in the audience have no doubts about his manhood, but the people in the movie don’t know that yet.

 Dadier speaks in a voice so soft that Warneke, speaking loudly and holding a ruler, almost as if he is going to swat Dadier with it, suggests he won’t be heard at the back of the class.
 Dadier notes that he did some acting on the stage in college, and he could be heard on the back row.
 As a demonstration, he quotes lines from Henry V: